import numpy as np

 """

-Split input into state, its derivative, and the parameters, perform the forward pass, calculate the loss,
+Splits input into state, its derivative and the parameters, performs the forward pass,

 Parameters